open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 otherwise below.
 Unless stated otherwise below, the name of the span MUST be set to the function name from the Lambda `Context`.

-The following attributes SHOULD be set.
+The following attributes SHOULD be set:

 - [`faas.execution`](../faas.md) - The value of the AWS Request ID, which is always available through an accessor on the Lambda `Context`
-- [`faas.id`](../../../resource/semantic_conventions/faas.md) - The value of the invocation arn for the function, which is always available through an accessor on the Lambda `Context`
+- [`faas.id`](../../../resource/semantic_conventions/faas.md) - The value of the invocation ARN for the function, which is always available through an accessor on the Lambda `Context`
 - [`cloud.account.id`](../../../resource/semantic_conventions/cloud.md) - In some languages, this is available as an accessor on the Lambda `Context`.
 Otherwise, it can be parsed from the value of `faas.id` as the fifth item when splitting on `:`

 ### Determining the parent of a span